Are Early Bird Discounts at New Launches Real Savings or Just Clever Marketing? (Updated 2026)

 ** A side note on property investment guarantees

-Take for example Botanique at Bartley, Coco Palms and Commonwealth Towers in the slideshow below.
+Take for example Botanique at Bartley, Coco Palms and Commonwealth Towers in the slides below.

 You would commonly see several profitable ones, and few or no unprofitable ones as a result of this human tendency based price resistance.